 - Classic Spider – Used to crawl classic websites.

 By adjusting the Spidering depth you are letting the scanner know the number of subpaths (‘/’) it should crawl and scan, meaning to what extent the search engine indexes the website’s content.

 A greater crawl depth might get a lot more injection points than a site with a lower crawl depth, but it will also affect your scan duration.
 We recommend that you keep the default value.

-You can also decrease the number or Requests per second that the scanner sends to the target website.
+You can also decrease the number of requests per second that the scanner sends to the target website.

-Excluded URLs is a list of URL test names to ignore when scanning.
-By default this is an empty list representing no paths should be excluded.
+Excluded URLs are a list of URL test names to ignore when scanning.
+By default, this is an empty list representing no paths that should be excluded.
 You can enter each URL on a new line.
-Make sure to enter the full path of the URLs.
+Make sure to enter the full path of the URL(s).